-- New Student Orientation Programs for new students, faculty and staff that are designed to educate the campus community about the university's policies and prevention programs related to sexual misconduct.
+• New Student/Employee Orientation Programs for new students, faculty and staff that are designed to educate the campus community about the university's policies and prevention programs related to sexual misconduct.
 The orientation program included an overview of Temple University's policy addressing Prevention & Addressing Sexual Misconduct, as well as available campus and community resources.

-Due to the impact of COVID-19, programming was altered to a combination of live and recorded content for incoming students Summer 2021. - "Welcome To The Nest" Online Prevention Programs Created specifically for Temple University students in collaboration with campus offices, online programming serves as an accessible way to provide important information around sexual violence, consent, alcohol and other drugs, and campus policies and resources.
+- "Welcome To The Nest" Online Prevention Programs Created specifically for Temple University students in collaboration with campus offices, online programming serves as an accessible way to provide important information around sexual violence, consent, alcohol and other drugs, and campus policies and resources.
 All undergraduate, graduate, and professional students who are new to Temple University are assigned mandatory programming.
-These modules provide a foundation for additional programming and events provided throughout the academic year that address these issues.

-• Social Norms Messaging
+These modules provide a foundation for additional programming and events provided throughout the academic year that address these issues. - Social Norms Messaging